 The most functional mudroom systems combine closed upper cabinets with open cubbies or mudroom lockers below.
 The upper cabinets store items you do not need daily, like seasonal gear and extra blankets.
 The open cubbies provide grab-and-go access for everyday items like keys, wallets, and the dog leash.
 This combination gives you the best of both worlds: visual cleanliness and quick accessibility.

-Must-Have Features for Mudroom Cabinets
+Smart Features for Functional Mudroom Cabinets

 The style of the cabinet door is what you see.
 The features inside are what you use every day.
 These are the details that separate a mudroom that functions well from one that falls short within months.

-Adjustable Shelving
+Adjustable Shelving for Flexible Storage

 Shelf pins on 1.5-inch increments let you reconfigure interior shelves as your storage needs change.
 A shelf set at 14 inches high accommodates hiking boots today but can be moved to 8 inches for running shoes tomorrow.
 Fixed shelves are the most common regret in mudroom cabinets because family needs change faster than you expect.